emmaforsling/OpenGL_Graphics_Engine/README.md

 Graphics engine that enables loading .obj objects and texturering them with .png files.
 Ment for use as a base for other projects.
 The application is compiled and tested only on OSX.

+A default main file can be used to compile and run this application.
+To run it, move main.cpp into the folder src

 How to compile and run the application using the terminal:
   1. "mkdir bin"
   2. "make"